cnvx/cobalt/README.md

 # Cobalt Neural Network

-Convolutional neural network for image-based object classification, used in [this Android app](https://github.com/cnvx/argon).
+Wide residual neural network for image-based object classification, used in [this Android app](https://github.com/cnvx/argon).

 ## About

-Based on the [AlexNet architecture](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), training and validation data taken from the [CIFAR-10 data set](https://www.cs.toronto.edu/~kriz/cifar.html).
+Based on the [WRN architecture](https://arxiv.org/pdf/1605.07146.pdf), training and validation data taken from the [CIFAR-100 data set](https://www.cs.toronto.edu/~kriz/cifar.html).
-Capable of reaching about 84% accuracy after 175000 training steps.

 If you run out of memory try using a smaller batch size, for best results use [powers of 2](https://en.wikipedia.org/wiki/Power_of_two).